Rothamsted Park

 Walking time: 30 minutes to 1 hour, with footpaths connecting to Rothamsted Estate

 Rothamsted Park has a country park feel and appearance, with wide open spaces broken up by mature oaks of former hedge lines.
 There are additional pockets of woodland planting, and the main Avenue is dominated by lines of mature limes on both sides.
 Almost the entire Park is laid out on gently sloping land, with gradients in several directions.
-There are several entrances to the Park, the main being on Leyton Road, from there it is a short walk to the Rose Garden with its tranquil seating areas, the play park, tennis courts and sports pitches.
-Further into the Park you can access the Eric Morecambe Centre, arts and theatre and the Harpenden Leisure Centre and skate park.
+There are several entrances to the Park, the main being on Leyton Road, from there it is a short walk to the Rose Garden with its tranquil seating areas, the play park, tennis and netball courts, MUGA and other sports pitches.
+Further into the Park you can access the Eric Morecambe Centre, arts and theatre and the Harpenden Leisure Centre and skatepark.
+In 2023 we also opened our Artificial Grass Football Pitch, home to Harpenden Town FC and Colts FC, a first class addition to Rothamsted Park of which we are very proud.

 Our Management Plan